Felimida macfarlandi

-Felimida macfarlandi is a species of colorful sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.
+Felimida macfarlandi, also called Macfarland's nudibranch is a species of colorful sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.

 Taxonomy

 This species was first described by Theodore Dru Alison Cockerell in 1901 and named Chromodoris mcfarlandi.
 Cockerell went on to give a fuller description of this species in 1902.
 It has also been known as Glossodoris macfarlandi.

 Description

 The body grows to a length of 44 mm.
+The slug is purple with orange stripes, sometimes has a short tail that looks like a flower, and two ear-like spots on the side of the head.